Del Harris receives 2020’s Chuck Daly achievement award

 Prior recipients are Frank Layden (2019), Doug Moe (2018), Al Attles and Hubie Brown (2017), K.C.
 Jones and Jerry Sloan (2016), Dick Motta (2015), Bernie Bickerstaff (2014), Bill Fitch (2013), Pat Riley (2012), Lenny Wilkens (2011), Tex Winter and Jack Ramsay (2010) and Tommy Heinsohn (2009).

-“This one has a special meaning simply because, I was noting the tremendous names that have gotten this word before and knowing there are many others out there who have given their professional lives to the sport,” the 83-year-old Harris said.
+“This one has a special meaning simply because, I was noting the tremendous names that have gotten this award before and knowing there are many others out there who have given their professional lives to the sport,” the 83-year-old Harris said.
 “Coaching basketball is a special thing.
 It’s a ministry, a service, depending on how you look at it.
 When you do it, you’re fitting into the lives of the players in a very special way and a special relationship can be developed.”

 Harris has spent parts of seven decades in the game as a coach or player.
 He also coached more than 400 international games, with experience coaching the national teams from Puerto Rico, China, Canada, the Dominican Republic and the U.S.